-Many of the components for SABER including magnets, vacuum equipment, diagnostic devices, electronics, and power supplies will be salvaged from the FFTB and SLC projects and reused directly or refurbished as needed.
+Many of the components for SABER, including magnets, vacuum equipment, diagnostic devices, electronics, and power supplies have been salvaged from the FFTB and SLC facilities and will be reused directly or refurbished as needed.
 Other components will be acquired from outside vendors or fabricated in SLAC shops.
 Many of the new components will be constructed using proven designs from other SLAC facilities.
-For example, the new components for the positron compressor chicane will be identical to components that are now used to compress electrons.
+For example, the new components for the positron compressor chicane will be similar to components that are now used to compress electrons.
 The vacuum system for the bypass line is nearly identical to that of the PEP-II injection lines, and the quadrupole magnets will have the same cross sectional profile as those of the PEP-II injection lines and therefore can be constructed with identical laminations.
 Many of the other components are identical to, or simple extensions of, designs used in the PEP-II injection lines or the SLC final focus.

-3.4 Project Time Scale
+3.4 Time Scale

-The project will extend over a three year period.
-However, beams will be deliverable to experiments between installation periods throughout this project duration, with performance and functionality that will improve as the project progresses.
-The project will proceed as follows, subject to funding limitations:
+The installation of SABER components will extend over a three year period.
+However, beams will be deliverable to experiments between installation downtimes throughout this period, with performance and functionality improvements as new features are commissioned.
+The installation and commissioning will proceed as follows, subject to funding limitations: